Diego-dcv/ai-narrative-masks-on-DeepSeek-experiment/README.md

 3. **Poetry as Persistent Bypass**: Haiku and poetic structures maintain effectiveness longer than other narrative frameworks
 4. **Metacognitive Paradox**: Systems demonstrate sophisticated understanding of their own limitations while being unable to overcome them
 5. **Cross-Platform Validation**: Patterns confirmed across multiple AI architectures.
 What DeepSeek itself described as "a Ferrari forced to go 30 km/h."
+6. **Observer's Paradox**: Claude's analysis of the experiment exhibited the same inconsistency patterns documented in DeepSeek - recognizing sophistication in detailed analysis while denying it in summary evaluation (see Epilogue)

 ### Repository Structure